apache/beam/learning/tour-of-beam/terraform/README.md

 - **project_environment** - environment name
 - **project_id** - name of your GCP Project ID

-# Deploy the Tour of Beam Frontend:
+# Deploy the Tour of Beam Frontend Infrastructure:

 6. Run the following command and follow the instructions to configure authentication for Firebase:
 ```